commongeek/datasette-quickchart/README.md

 ## Requirements

-Requires Datesette version >=1.0a16.
+Requires Datesette version >= 1.0a16.
 It won't work with 0.65 and earlier.
+It may work with earlier versions of 1.0 but it has not been checked.

 ## Installation